 1. Ladies, get a really good bra.
 It absolutely makes a positive difference for your running experience when your ta-tas are under control.
 I have two awesome sports bras that squish me so flat they all but disappear, and I assure you it is no small feat to immobilize these breastfeeding-damaged floppers.

 2. Get quality running shoes.
-Get fitted at some fancy runner’s store, then order them online.
-However you have to do it, just make it happen.
-Bad shoes make you more likely to injure yourself.
+Go to the fancy runner’s store and get fitted.
+If you can’t afford them there, order them online.
+However you have to do it, just make sure you get the right shoe with a proper fit.
+Bad shoes are uncomfortable and make you more likely to injure yourself.

 3. Get good headphones and a good armband for your smart phone.
 Running is your special time to listen to music that would traumatize your children.
 My preference is dirty filthy rap music, but you do you, man.
 In my opinion, the louder, angrier and more politically incorrect, the better, because you need catharsis.
 Another benefit to playing loud music in your ears: You can’t hear yourself breathing.
 I found out the other day that when I exercise, I sound like I’m dying.
 After a workout, I pulled my headphones out of my ears, and my son handed me a glass of water with a trembling hand and eyes filled with tears.
 Poor kid literally thought I was dying.
 Loud music in my ears makes it so I don’t have to listen to myself hyperventilate while I’m exercising.